top of page

 I sought top surgery due to the gender dysphoria that I felt regarding my breasts.
 Gender dysphoria describes a sense of uneasiness that a person may have because of a mismatch between their biological sex and their gender identity.
 This dissatisfaction can lead to mental health struggles or other negative impacts on daily life.

-Even before I identified as queer, I was always uncomfortable with my breasts.
+Even before I identified as trans, I was always uncomfortable with my breasts.
 I wore bras constantly, the tighter the better, to ensure that they were locked in place.
 I avoided exercises like running which resulted in me feeling them bounce around, and was self-conscious when swimming due to how prominent my nipples looked in most swimsuits.
 I also didn't enjoy having a partner interact with them sexually, though I allowed it due to feeling like it was required of me as an AFAB person.
-Having large breasts, I was often complimented for it and told that I should have been grateful, but I generally hated the way they looked and felt on my body.

 Now that my chest has healed I am very happy with the result.
 Having a flatter chest has given me gender euphoria, which describes a joyful feeling of rightness in one’s gender/sex through external, internal or social experiences.
 I love properly seeing my pecs when I flex them and not having to wear a bra to feel unencumbered.
 I can't wait to finish my tattoo, half of which was removed during the surgery.
 I love that I get fewer catcalls and am viewed as a man by strangers more often.
 While I am still restructuring my wardrobe to be more masculine, it will be the first time in years I am excited to buy clothes.